London summer is a coming. Glorious days (maybe three if we’re lucky this year) of afternoon picnics and general tomfoolery lie ahead.

 Pacing yourself should help with this however if you fall in the ‘no willpower’ camp that so many of us do, knowing when to go home could be your saving grace.

-If you’re struggling to pinpoint the exact moment you should call that uber here’s some handy guidelines.
+If you’re struggling to pinpoint the exact moment you should call it a day here’s some handy guidelines.

 You should call an uber if you’ve: